 To apply for a CRWD grant, the first step is to learn the specific application requirements for each grant.
 Then, grant applicants will work with CRWD and its partners to determine the projects they want to pursue.
 Once the application is submitted and approved by CRWD, provide reimbursement to the grant recipients.

-To check the status of a submitted grant application, please click on the link below or contact CRWD with any questions.
+To check the status of a submitted grant application please contact CRWD online or call (651) 644-8888.

 Creating stormwater improvements is only a first step in protecting the District’s water resources.
 Ongoing maintenance ensures that CRWD grant projects continue to capture and clean stormwater runoff.
 A maintenance component is essential for every CRWD grant project, and the District can help residents identify and execute maintenance best practices for all projects submitted for grant consideration.